 Philips Hue Go has Bluetooth connectivity and also connects via WiFi using a Hue Bridge.

-The key differences between v1 and v2 of Hue Go are in the connectivity, brightness, battery life, and ergonomic.
+The key differences between v1 and v2 of Hue Go are in the connectivity, brightness, battery life, and ergonomics.

 You can get replacement power adapters and other accessories by contacting Philips Hue directly on their website.